 - You’ve also got to know when it’s better not to roll with the punches–and step up your game, instead.
 Don’t be lazy.
 If you can do something about it, you should.

 - You’re legally liable for a lot more than your auto insurance.
 Did you know that if you’ve ever accepted money for services or, say, an eBook, then you’ve automatically formed a sole proprietorship?
 (If you didn’t already register yourself as a formal business entity.)
 And that means you’re automatically a business?
 And since you’re one in the same, your personal bank account can be liable for anything that goes wrong?
 (Say, a rogue random on the internet buys your book, follows your advice, and then tries to sue you because it didn’t work, and ends up taking your child’s college savings.)
-Don’t worry – if your legal ducks aren’t in a row, I’ve got big help coming.
-Soon.
-Keep your eyes peeled on the TMF site.
-Hint: It’s called Small Business Bodyguard.
-And you probably need it.
-In fact, we all do.
+Stop doing business with your pants down.

 - Your back’s going to hurt, and you’re not going to go to the chiropractor because you’re too busy for that.
 You didn’t think staring at a screen for 15 hours a day would be good for it, did you?
 Work hazards, indeed.